Draccusfly/first_app/README.md

-Ruby on RAILS Tutorial: Firat Application
+Ruby on RAILS Tutorial: First Application

 This is the first application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael HArtl](http://michaelhartl.com/).